kubernetes/community/communication/contributor-comms/storytelling-resources/blog-guidelines.md

 2. If it's to be mirrored in the main Kubernetes blog: after the previous step, a new PR is opened on [kubernetes/website](https://github.com/kubernetes/website), mentioning the original PR.
 The SIG-Docs Blog editorial team will, in this case, already been notified and involved in the initial PR.

-## Blogger Expectations, Responsibilities, and Info
+## Blogger Expectations, Responsibilities, and Information

 Anyone is welcome to contribute when they have time.